Streets and Squares

 A view of the station after it was rebuilt by Polish authorities in the 1930s.

 During WW1 the station was badly damaged.
 The roof of the central waiting hall collapsed, walls were damaged as well.
 In the 1930s during the reconstruction the central waiting hall became larger thanks to a new tall ceiling.
 The central tower over the main entrance became taller, acquiring another floor atop.
 Now it was projecting in the direction of the square.
 The station suffered the worst damages in 1941 during WW2.
 It saw fierce fighting, gunfire and bombardment.
 The passengers repelled numerous attacks of Nazi assaulting groups in the opening hours of the war, that broke out on June 22, 1941.
 On July 28, 1944, the city was liberated by the Red Army.
 On July 31, 1944, the first trains were driving between Brest and Baranovichi.
 In the late 1940s the station building was renovated.
 In 1953-57, the building was reconstructed, to welcome the numerous guests, coming to the World Festival of Youth and Students in Moscow, in 1957.
 The entire complex regained its classic view that was proposed by the architect U. Pestrakov.
 The walls of the central waiting hall were clad with various kinds of marble, classically decorated with semi-columns and Corinthian capitals.
-On December 31,1975, a new waiting hall in a modern style was commissioned between the main building and the building of booking-offices.
+On December 31,1975, a new waiting hall in a modern style was commissioned between the main building and the building of ticket offices.
 It was dismantled in 2013.
 In 1993, the renovation, carried out by Polish builders, refreshed the building without changing its architectural style.
-This project’s cost totaled $1,063,000.
+The project's cost totaled $1,063,000.
 In 2012-2014, the station underwent a renovation.

 The building of the ticket office.